CO2 Implications of Electricity Generation

-In the 1970s a lot of attention was given to analysing the energy inputs to different parts of the nuclear fuel cycle, and some of the data available today still depends on that work.
-In recent years some utilities generating electricity have undertaken Life Cycle Analysis (LCA) studies as part of their social accountability.
+In recent years some utilities generating electricity have undertaken LCA studies as part of their social accountability.
 Also mining companies have been publishing their energy use as part of broader environmental or social responsibility disclosure – part of product stewardship – and this feeds into broader LCA figures.
 Both kinds of results have been audited and published.

 As well as energy costs, there are external costs to be considered – those environmental and health consequences of energy production which are quantifiable but do not appear in the financial accounts.
-Beyond these, and less readily quantifiable in the same way, are the costs involved with global warming.
+Beyond these, and less readily quantifiable in the same way, are the costs involved with climate change accelerated by human influence.
 Where emissions trading schemes put a direct cost on carbon dioxide emissions, that can be added in too.

 The principal focus of LCA for energy systems today is their contribution to global warming.
 There is an obvious linkage between energy inputs to any life cycle and carbon dioxide emissions, depending on what fuels those inputs.
 LCA includes mining, fuel preparation, plant construction, transport, decommissioning and managing wastes.

 The principal concern of life-cycle analysis for energy systems today is their likely contribution to global warming.
 This is a major external cost, though not the only one.

 The ExternE study (1995) attempted to provide an expert assessment of life-cycle external costs for Europe including greenhouse gases, other pollution and accident potential.
 The European Commission launched the project in 1991 in collaboration with the US Department of Energy (which subsequently dropped out), and it was the first research project of its kind "to put plausible financial figures against damage resulting from different forms of electricity production for the entire EU."
 A further report, focusing on coal and nuclear, was released in 2001.